Trafficking in illicit goods and counterfeiting

 - Capacity Building and Training: we deliver clear, consistent and specialized training programmes under the umbrella of the International IP Crime Investigators College (IIPCIC).
 These enable investigators to effectively combat current and emerging threats posed by all types of trafficking in illicit goods.

-- Awareness campaign: Our global awareness campaign uses online and offline communications channels to raise global awareness and understanding about the links between trafficking in illicit goods and the funding of transnational organized criminal networks.
+- Raising awareness: Our global awareness campaign uses online and offline communications channels to raise global awareness and understanding about the links between trafficking in illicit goods and the funding of transnational organized criminal networks.

-- Technical legal assistance: we provide technical legal assistance (legislative drafting and training) to countries at the request of their respective governments.
+- Legal assistance: we provide technical legal assistance (legislative drafting and training) to countries at the request of their respective governments.

-A dedicated database facilitates the sharing of intelligence on trafficking in illicit goods via our secure police communications system.
-This, and other specialized INTERPOL databases help us to analyse trends and better target our on-the-ground interventions in partnership with police, customs, regulatory bodies and the private sector.
+We facilitate the sharing of intelligence on trafficking in illicit goods via INTERPOL’s secure police communications system.
+Data is analysed in order to produce relevant crime reports and to better target our on-the-ground interventions in partnership with police, customs, regulatory bodies and the private sector.

 Additionally, we provide a central reference point on trafficking in illicit goods for all INTERPOL member countries and public and private stakeholders.
 We work to build partnerships with a wide range of representatives across sectors in order to facilitate a multidisciplinary response to this complex issue.
 We currently partner with more than 40 different industry sectors and a number of cross-industry associations and representative bodies.